Baltic Champions Cup

-The Baltic Champions Cup is a Baltic football club tournament, launched in 2006 before going on hiatus until 2011.
-The Champions of Estonia, Latvia and Lithuania leagues take part in the competition which is played indoor.
+The Baltic Champions Cup is a Baltic football club tournament, launched in 2006 as a spinoff of the Livonia Cup, before going on hiatus until 2011.
+The Champions of Estonia, Latvia and Lithuania leagues take part in the competition which is played in domed stadiums.
 The competition is played over three consecutive days with each club playing each other once.
 The winner is decided by a league table.